Business

 Queensland's rules are among the most clearly codified for fleet operators.

-Some recreational vehicles, like quad bikes, golf buggies and off-road bikes, must be conditionally registered and have the appropriate access approvals if they're used on a road.
+Recreational vehicles like golf buggies must be conditionally registered and have appropriate access approvals if used on a road.

-On-course exemption: The scheme also provides for the use of people mover vehicles like motorised golf buggies.
-However, if a motorised golf buggy is only being used on a golf course or on a golf course car park, or being used to directly cross a road that divides a golf course, there is no need for the vehicle to be conditionally registered.
+On-course exemption: If a motorised golf buggy is only being used on a golf course, in a golf course car park, or to directly cross a road that divides a golf course, conditional registration is not required.

-CTP insurance via conditional registration: The Conditional Registration Scheme offers non-standard vehicles the added benefit of access to Compulsory Third Party Insurance.
-Compulsory Third Party Insurance will cover you for personal injury insurance claims made against you by other road users such as drivers, passengers, pedestrians, cyclists, and motorcyclists if a crash occurs on a road.
+CTP insurance via conditional registration: The Conditional Registration Scheme provides access to Compulsory Third Party Insurance, which covers personal injury claims made by other road users — drivers, passengers, pedestrians, cyclists, and motorcyclists — if a crash occurs on a road.

-Driver licence and minimum age: To operate a golf cart in Queensland you are to be a minimum age of 16 years and hold a valid provisional or full driver's licence.
-This is a hard regulatory floor — not a club policy recommendation.
+Driver licence and minimum age: To operate a golf cart in Queensland, the driver must be at least 16 years old and hold a valid provisional or full driver's licence.
+This is a regulatory floor, not a club policy recommendation.

-Road rules compliance: Golf carts are subject to the same road rules as other vehicles, such as stopping at red lights and stop signs, and following the speed limit.
+Road rules compliance: Golf carts are subject to the same road rules as other vehicles, including stopping at red lights and stop signs and observing speed limits.

-Minimum safety equipment for conditional registration: Golf carts must meet certain safety standards, such as having headlights, taillights, brake lights, turn signals, a horn and a rear-view mirror as a minimum.
+Minimum safety equipment for conditional registration: Golf carts must have headlights, taillights, brake lights, turn signals, a horn, and a rear-view mirror as a minimum.

 Western Australia (WA)